sqweelygig/supercool-servers/docs/access_negotiations.md

 Simon O’Hare

-## From: Shaun Fensom <shaun@bdx.coop>, Sent: 30 March 2022 11:34, To: Simon O'Hare <simon.ohare@curveit.com>, Cc: Andrew Lucas <andrew.lucas@curveit.com>, Subject: Re: BDX Cooling project / BMS
+## From: Shaun Fensom, Sent: 30 March 2022 11:34, To: Simon O'Hare, Cc: Andrew Lucas, Subject: Re: BDX Cooling project / BMS

 Hi Simon
 Belated response (sorry) to say this is good and happy to work with Andrew.